davnicwil/react-frontload/README.md

 It also takes care of not reloading data immediately after a server render, and you can manually configure if the data reloads on client-side component mounts and updates for super fine-grained control, all with a simple declarative configuration on the component.

-The design phllosophy of the library is that it is both 'Just React' and 'Just Javascript'.
+The design philosophy of the library is that it is both 'Just React' and 'Just Javascript'.
 It plugs into your existing application via `props` and `Promises`.
-It therefore requires no special conventions or interfaces either in your React components or in your API.
-You are free to build your app however you choose, using any stack within the React ecosystem.
-Even if you have an existing app, `react-frontload` can be integrated into it easily.
+It requires no special conventions or interfaces either in your React components or in your API.
+You are free to build your app however you choose, using any stack within the React ecosystem. `react-frontload` can be integrated into an existing app easily.
 Just drop it in, and it works.

 #### It's still unclear / I'm not convinced